Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.13 =
+* Added experimental compatibility to GlotPress making the plugin translateable at https://translate.wordpress.org/projects/wp-plugins/comic-easel
+* Fixed Text Domain files of the /lang folder by making the Text Domain matching the slug of the plugin header.

 = 1.12 =
 * Changed the new option to be off by default and only run on is_single pages if then